igaster/laravel-theme/README.md

 ```
 For a more advanced example check demo application: [Set Theme in Session](https://github.com/igaster/laravel-theme-demo)

-## Assets Managment (Optional)
+## Assets Management (Optional)

-This package provides intergration with [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) component.
+This package provides integration with [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) component.
 All the features are explained in the official documentation.
-If you don't need the extra functinality you can skip this section.
-Orchestra/Asset is NOT installed along with this package - you have to install it manualy.
+If you don't need the extra functionality you can skip this section.
+Orchestra/Asset is NOT installed along with this package - you have to install it manually.

 To install Orchestra\Asset you must add it in your composer.json (see the [Official Documentation](https://github.com/orchestral/asset)):